chasers-of-Qs/CGCNN/README.md

 - `test_results.csv`: stores the `ID`, target value, and predicted value for each crystal in test set.
 Here the target value is just any number that you set while defining the dataset in `id_prop.csv`, which is not important.

+## Others

+In `SelfAttention and CGCNN.py`, we use SelfAttention first and then CGCNN.

+In `SelfAttention or CGCNN.py`, we choose one of SelfAttention and CGCNN to use.

+In `mainML.py`, we use traditional machine learning methods for training.

 ## Data

 To reproduce our paper, you can download the corresponding datasets following the [instruction](data/material-data).